Saltah'na

 You mean those companies that are out of business, and thus will not be involved in the reconstruction of Iraq?
 And companies can be making overall profits and still have unprofitable sectors, you know.
 So yes, laying off the employees whose skills don't provide services for anyone would be efficient.

+1) I meant private corporations in general.
 2) Enron and WorldCom are examples of companies who are concerned about profits more than their employees.
 And lookie where it got them.
 As one viewer on CNN said: "My faith in Corporate America will only be restored once Kenneth Lay is taken away in handcuffs".
 Mr. Lay is still walking, AFAIK, after possibly triggering one of the biggest corporate bombs in history.
+3) There is such thing as reassignment.
+And even with getting rid of the useless employees afterwards doesn't explain the relative large number of layoffs by same corporations.
+Again appearance, that the companies are only interested in profits and share prices more for the welfare of its employees.

 Do you grasp the concept of an "immediate threat"?

 Yes I do.
-I'll admit, I was mincing words.
-[Razz] .
+I'll admit, I was mincing words. .
 But I will also point out that I define the potential loss of life is always an "immediate threat", and should always be given first priority, not oil, in a war designed to "liberate" the people.

 Unlike North Korea, Iraq hasn't been actively threatening its neighbors recently (Oh, look!
 Another difference!), so Iran can't very well apply pressure to help keep it from carrying out those threats.